Quick Summary

 Many times, resource objects can be linked with one another or possess some sort of functional hierarchy.
 It is usually a better idea to restrict the nesting to a single level in the REST API.
 If you think of implementing too many nested levels, it might not look elegant.
 Also, by filtering, you can achieve a similar result.

-Publishing your API documentation is extremely vital.
-Not only do these help developers, but users as well.
+Publishing your API documentation in a clear and accessible way is a vital best practice for REST API Design.
+Not only will the documentation help developers, but users as well.
 When you publish the API documentation, developers view what they are dealing with while making an implementation.
 Besides this, publishing enables potential users to look into what is made available through your API.

 API Documentation must offer information regarding the existing methods and endpoints, potential response codes, request/response examples, existing throttling or limits, and information about authorization.
 An excellent idea for this is to publish the documentation in a browsable web page format that has engaging options, playground, and curl examples.